OUR COMMITMENT TO CONSERVATION

-Stephen started teaching birding as a way to share his enthusiasm for birds and as a vehicle to educate people about conservation.
-Conservation has always been a part of our birding “message”.
 Sound ecological systems require conservation of resources in our world of growing human population pressures.
-Conversely, the cascading degradation of unhealthy ecosystems eventually reaches all organisms in those systems, including humans.
-We like showcasing healthy ecosystems, but in order for these places to sustainably persist, we need to ensure they are conserved.
+The cascading degradation of unhealthy ecosystems eventually reaches all organisms in those systems, including humans.
+We like showing you healthy ecosystems, but in order for these places to persist sustainably, we need to ensure they are conserved.

-Conservation of bird habitats around the world is a gargantuan task.
-Our small company can only hope to have a small impact on the health of the global ecology.
-Below you will find descriptions of the conservation projects supported in part by Stephen Shunk of Paradise Birding.
+Conservation of bird habitats around the world is a gargantuan task, and our small company can only hope to have a small impact on the health of the global ecology.
+Below you will find descriptions of the conservation partners who receive—or have received—financial contributions from Paradise Birding.

 Italian League for Bird Protection

 In 2014, we visited Isola di San Pietro off the coast of Sardegna.
 After observing an abundance of Eleonora's Falcons, we contributed to LIPU’s long-term monitoring efforts for this charismatic raptor.

 Steve worked as a field biologist 2011-2013 monitoring Black-backed Woodpecker populations in northern California, and we continue to maintain a strong cooperative relationship with IBP.